X

 Kat Moon

 With every episode, The Last of Us Season 1 proved that video game adaptations can work.
 Yes, many in the genre have been lackluster in the past.
 But with stellar performances, extraordinary visual effects, and episodes that gave us all the feels, The Last of Us established itself as one of the best video game adaptations in the books.
-Luckily for us, creators Craig Mazin and Neil Druckmann have been working on a Season 2.
+Luckily for us, creators Craig Mazin and Neil Druckmann have been working on a second season.

 The Last of Us Season 2 latest news